aquametalabs/aquameta/docs/cheatsheet.md

 ```

 ## `widget(name, args)`
-Widgets can call other widgets, via the `widget()` function.
-The `name` argument expects a string containing the bundle alias plus widget name.
+Widgets are loaded with a call to the widget() function.
+The `name` argument expects a string with syntax `{bundle_alias}:{widget_name}`.
+The `args` argument is a Javascript object containing any arguments passed into the widget.

 For example, if we have a widget named "colorpicker" in a bundle imported with `AQ.Widget.import( 'org.fancypants.myproject', 'mp', endpoint )`, then the widget is called as follows:

 ```javascript
 w.append(widget('mp:colorpicker', { start_color: '#ff0000' }));